cyprus327/sofren/README.md

 #define SFR_FONT_VERT_MAX  // max verts per glyph, default of 72 (12 tris)

 // when SFR_THREAD_COUNT isn't 1, below is applicable
 #define SFR_THREAD_COUNT       // default of 1, i.e. single threaded
 #define SFR_TILE_WIDTH         // default of 64, in pixels
 #define SFR_TILE_HEIGHT        // default of 64, in pixels
-#define SFR_MAX_BINS_PER_TILE // default of 4096, max tris that can be rendered on one screen tile
+#define SFR_MAX_BINS_PER_TILE  // default of 8128, max tris that can be rendered on one screen tile
-#define SFR_MAX_BINNED_TRIS   // default of 256k, max tris that can be rendered per frame
+#define SFR_MAX_BINS_PER_FRAME // default of 256k, max tris that can be rendered per frame
+#define SFR_GEOMETRY_JOB_SIZE  // default of 64, number of tris per geometry job
+#define SFR_MAX_GEOMETRY_JOBS  // default of 8128, max mesh chunks that can be processed per frame
 ```

 ## Global Variables